randyrankin/laravel-preset/README.md

 Once finished, run the build:

-`npm install && ./node_modules/.bin/tailwind init && npm run dev`
+if you are using npm, run: `npm install && ./node_modules/.bin/tailwind init && npm run dev`

-or
-`yarn && ./node_modules/.bin/tailwind init && yarn run dev`
+If you are using yarn, run: `yarn && ./node_modules/.bin/tailwind init && yarn run dev`